upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 ## Major version lines and lifecycle states

 Each **major version line** (vN.x.y) represents a distinct normative state of the discipline.
 It defines a stable configuration of Foundations against which validity and compliance may be assessed.

 A major version line may exist in one of three sequential lifecycle states:

 - **Next** — The forthcoming major version under development.
-It may be publicly visible under `/next`, but does not constitute a normative reference.
+It may be publicly visible (e.g., under `/next`) but does not constitute a normative reference.
 - **Current** — The latest released major version line.
 It is the default normative reference and may receive minor and patch increments.
 - **Prior** — A previously Current major version line.
 It remains normative and citable but is no longer the default reference.
-It may receive patch increments for a defined maintenance window, as specified in lifecycle governance.
+Its maintenance behavior is governed by the Maintenance model.

 Only released major version lines (Current or Prior) constitute normative references.